Pre-Arrival Programs

 3 General Employment Programs:

-Settlement Online Pre-Arrival (SOPA) provides general employment services for pre-arrival newcomers looking for job readiness, success, and retention in the Canadian job market.
+Settlement Online Pre-Arrival (SOPA) provides customized settlement and general employment services for pre-arrival newcomers looking to learn about life in Canada and prepare for job search.

 5 Industry-Specific Employment Programs: